-New Urbanist cities are designed to reduce urban sprawl and the negative externalities associated with sprawl, through walkable neighborhoods intended to build social capital (Ghorbi & Mohammadi, 2019).
+New Urbanist cities are designed to reduce urban sprawl and the negative externalities that are associated with sprawl, through walkable neighborhoods that are intended to build social capital (Ghorbi & Mohammadi, 2019).
 The Congress of New Urbanism (CNU) was founded in 1993 by architects Duany and Plater-Zyberk, along with Calthorpe, Moule, Ployzoides, and Solomon.
-At the time of the movement's founding, a charter was developed asserting a common vision and principles guiding public policy, development practice, urban planning and design to overcome interrelated community building challenges.
+At the time of the movement's founding, a charter was developed asserting a common vision and principles guiding public policy, development practice, urban planning, and design to overcome interrelated community building challenges.

-New urbanism posits the built environment and infrastructure can have a direct impact on creating a sense of community and strengthening a city's social capital (Luka, 2018).
+New urbanism posits that the built environment and infrastructure can have a direct effect on creating a sense of community and strengthening a city's social capital (Luka, 2018).
 Because the CNU charter did not specifically address the connections between their principles and sustainability, CNU adopted the Canons of Sustainable Architecture in 2009 to clarify the direct relationships.
-These canons address climate change, equitable development, renewable resource use, smart growth and green building, and call for land stewardship for all human settlement.
+These canons address climate change, equitable development, renewable resource use, smart growth, green building, and a call for land stewardship for all human settlement.
 It is important to note the canons are a vision for development and do not require specific implementation.

-Seaside, Florida is the first New Urbanist city in the United States built from a natural and previously undeveloped landscape (Fulton, 1996).
-It was designed by Andres Duany and Elizabeth Plater-Zyberk for developer Robert Davis to create a resort beach town that would be differentiated from conventional master planned communities often seen at that time.
+Seaside, Florida is the first New Urbanist city in the United States that was built from a natural and previously undeveloped landscape (Fulton, 1996).
+It was designed by

+Andres Duany and Elizabeth Plater-Zyberk for developer Robert Davis to create a resort beach town that would be differentiated from conventional master-planned communities often seen at that time.

-The design of Seaside can be viewed as based on neo-traditional planning principles.
-Neotraditional planning, often called Traditional Neighborhood Development (TND) is a postmodern planning approach that draws inspiration from Ebenezar Howard's Garden City Movement (Howard, 1960) along with Frederick Law Olmstead's and John Nolan's work on landscape architecture.
-These principles focus on building architecture, pedestrian-oriented infrastructure, mixed use and a variety of different types of housing for mixed incomes.
-TND is differentiated from New Urbanism in scale, since TND usually is smaller and limited to a neighborhood or town.
+The design of Seaside can be viewed as being based on neotraditional planning principles.
+Neotraditional planning, often called Traditional Neighborhood Development (TND), is a postmodern planning approach that draws inspiration from Ebenezar Howard's Garden City Movement (Howard, 1960) along with Frederick Law Olmstead's and John Nolan's work on landscape architecture.
+These principles focus on building architecture, pedestrian-oriented infrastructure, mixed use, and a variety of different types of housing for mixed incomes.
+TND is differentiated from New Urbanism in scale, as TND is usually smaller and limited to a neighborhood or town.
 One particular tool used by New Urbanist developments is the transect (Figure 4).
-This tool is used to envision the continuum of urban development from the rural to the urban in order to take a systems approach of urban planning where the whole (city) is greater than the sum of its parts (the individual pieces of a neighborhood).
+This tool is used to envision the continuum of urban development from the rural to the urban to take a systems approach to urban planning wherein the whole (city) is greater than the sum of its parts (the individual pieces of a neighborhood).

-Seaside is approximately 80 acres with 1500 residents.
-The city was designed with the following goals: walkability, mixed-use development, vibrant street life and community spaces, inclusion of an urban village, natural sustainable landscaping, affordable housing, incremental development based on needs, and form based code approach to regulating development.
+Seaside is approximately 80 acres with 1,500 residents.
+The city was designed with the following goals: walkability, mixed-use development, vibrant street life and community spaces, inclusion of an urban village, natural sustainable landscaping, affordable housing, incremental development based on needs, and a form-based code approach to regulating development.

-Seaside Florida is a good example to illustrate the pros and cons of applying new urbanist principles to achieve a sustainable, resilient, circular, and equitable new city.
+Seaside Florida is a good example that illustrates the pros and cons of applying New Urbanist principles to achieving a sustainable, resilient, circular, and equitable new city.
 However, as seen in the Background section of this report, there are no such specific requirements mandated in the charter for the New Urbanist movement.

 Figure 4.
-Transect Tool (Duany, nd)
+Transect Tool